 17. Japan is a Shopper’s Paradise

 When we talk about shopping, London, Paris, Seoul, and Tokyo are some of the top places that come to mind.
 These places are commonly known as “Shopper’s Paradise.”
-That means shopping is another reason to visit Japan and more for local brands and Japan-exclusive items from high-end brands.
+Shopping is another reason to visit Japan and more for local brands and Japan-exclusive items from high-end brands.

-Tokyo and other major cities throughout the country have major-class shopping centers and traditional markets where you can shop for local handicrafts.
-Cities of all sizes will often have their own local shopping streets.
+Tokyo and other cities throughout the country have major shopping centers and traditional markets where you can shop for local handicrafts.
+Cities of all sizes will often have their local shopping streets.

 Those in Tokyo should visit the city’s famous shopping districts, including Akihabara, Harajuku, and Shibuya.
-Japanese fashion is unique, robust, and on full display in these areas.
+Japanese fashion is unique, robust, and fully displayed in these areas.
 Plus, you have to experience the crazy crowds at the Shibuya crossing.

 Umeda and Shinsaibashi are some of the must-visit places in Osaka.
 These two shopping streets each feature a giant shopping arcade of apparel shops, cosmetics stores, and more.